Showing posts with label quail. Show all posts

 You may be surprised to see PortMadeira, Sherry, and other imported wines on French menus, but they have been recognized for their significant influence on French cuisine for over 200-years.

 Supreme de Caille Déglacer au Vieux Banyuls - Breast of quail served with its natural cooking juices flavored with an aged Banyuls AOP wine.
 Banyuls AOP famous for its famous sweet wines, mostly reds, from the town of Banyuls sur Mer on France’s Mediterranean coast 25 km (16 miles) from the Spanish border.
 Banyuls will only occasionally be on the wine list, but they will be in most restaurants’ kitchens and used for a wide variety of sauces.
 In restaurants where Banyuls is on the wine list, it may accompany a cheese course or be offered as a dessert wine; that is an opportunity to try a Banyuls instead of a glass of port with which it has much in common.
+(Banyuls also have rosé and white wines).
 The European quail is a smaller cousin of the North-American quail, and the one on this menu is farm-raised.

 Banyuls-sur-Mer